Paul Potts Net Worth 2026: Biography, Career, Earnings, and Life Story

 Early Life and Education

-Paul Robert Potts was born on October 13, 1970, in Kingswood, Bristol, England, to working-class parents.
-His father, Roland, was a bus driver, while his mother, Yvonne (née Higgins), worked as a supermarket cashier.
-Growing up in the Fishponds area of Bristol with two brothers and one sister, Potts often struggled with self-confidence due to frequent bullying in school.
+Paul Robert Potts was born on October 13, 1970, in Bristol, England, to working-class parents.
+His father worked as a bus driver, while his mother was a supermarket cashier.

 EXPLORE MORE: Annie Lennox Net Worth (2025): Sources, Earnings and Legacy